[We are His people and the sheep of His pasture]

 As the narrator started to describe these sheep, he remarked that sheep are pack animals that were made to follow.
 If you’d been there in the room with me, you might have heard the click–that is, the sound of the light bulb going off in my my brain as those three words hit my ears.
 (Well, Of course!)

-How many times have you heard sheep described as simply dumb animals to explain why Jesus refers to us as His flock?
+How many times have you heard sheep described as simply dumb animals to explain why we need a shepherd?
 I’ve used this analogy myself, and while it may ring with truth, how encouraging is it to remember that we we’re also MADE to follow?
 We’ve been wired this way.
 (Deuteronomy 13:4, Ephesians 2:10)